On the non-critical exceptional zeros of Katz $p$-adic $L$-functions for CM fields: Introduction

-denote Katz' $p$-adic $L$-function introduced in \cite{Katz78, HT93}; see also Section~\ref{section_main_conjANDExceptionalZeros} (particularly, \eqref{Eqn_Katz_padic_interpolation}) below for its defining interpolative property.
+denote the Katz $p$-adic $L$-function introduced in \cite{katz_imaginary} (associated to the branch character $\chi^{-1}$, in the sense of Hida); see also Section~\ref{section_main_conjANDExceptionalZeros} below for its defining interpolative property when $k$ is a general CM field (whose construction and properties in this more general set-up are the subject of \cite{Katz78, HT93}).
 Here, $\bZ_{p}^{\rm ur}$ stands for the ring of integers of the completion of the maximal unramified extension of $\bQ_{p}$.
-We remark that the trivial character $\mathds{1}$ is not in the interpolation range for $L_{p,\Sigma}^{\chi}$, in particular, its defining property \eqref{Eqn_Katz_padic_interpolation} allows no conclusion concerning the triviality (or not) of the value $\mathds{1}(L_{p,\Sigma}^{\chi})$.
+Let us note for the sake of clarity that $\Sigma$ (resp. $\Sigma^c$) that appears in the interpolation property \eqref{Eqn_Katz_padic_interpolation} is the set $\{\fp\}$ (resp. $\{\fp^c\}$) when $k$ is imaginary quadratic and $L_{\fp}^{\chi}=L_{p,\Sigma}^\chi$ in this particular setting.
+We remark that the trivial character $\mathds{1}$ is not in the interpolation range for $L_{\fp}^{\chi}$, in particular, its defining property \eqref{Eqn_Katz_padic_interpolation} allows no conclusion concerning the triviality (or not) of the value $\mathds{1}(L_{\fp}^{\chi})$.
 It is easy to see that

 In view of this observation, expanding on the discussion Hida and Tilouine in \cite[\S1.5]{HT94}, one is lead to predict that